OSGP/Documentation/chapter3/section3.x/GetGetSmsDetailsResponse.md

-## GetSmsDetails
+## GetGetSmsDetailsResponse

 ### Description

-[GetGetSmsDetailsResponse](,.GetGetSmsDetailsResponse.md) request returns the result from sending the GetSmsDetails request.
+GetGetSmsDetailsResponse request returns the result from sending the [GetSmsDetails](./GetSmsDetails.md) request.
 The response request contains the DeviceIdentification and CorrelationUid which is received from the GetSmsDetails request.
+The response returns the status, sms message attempt status and message type.
+With these information can be determined if the SMS message is delivered and acknowledged if it is successful received.

 ### References